soosoohan/worpuzz-legacy/README.md

 - Words are hidden horizontally, vertically, and diagonally within a grid.
 - Click a cell to reveal one letter at a time and find the hidden words.
 - 🍀 If you click on a clover, the surrounding tiles open and you get an extra turn.
+- 🌼 If you click on a daisy, the surrounding tiles open and you get an extra turn.
 - Take turns with the computer, each revealing a cell.
 - The player who finds more words wins!
 - Enjoy expanding your vocabulary and learning new words!